The ABCDEs of Cover

 D: Distance–Most bad guys can’t shoot worth a darn.
 Even if he knows what he’s doing, the farther away you are, the harder you are to hit.

 Distance favors the trained marksman over the untrained.
-If your opponent is a military small arms instructor with an M24 sniper rifle, like this protege of mine on a long distance range at Florence, you’ll only die tired if you try to run away.
+If your opponent is a military small arms instructor with an M24 sniper rifle, like this protege of mine on a long distance range at Florence, you’ll only die tired if you try to run.
 Fortunately, most of these bozos who shoot up schools are just the opposite.
 One of the Columbine killers shot at Deputy Neil Gardner 10 times with a rifle from a distance of about 50 meters; he didn’t even hit Gardner’s CRUISER (Cullen, Columbine, p.
 51).
 That’s how incompetent those payasos typically are.
 Distance is your friend.

-Do NOT run directly away, if you can avoid it, as doing so leaves you on the railroad tracks of his attack.
 If you must, because your exit path is channelized (for example, in a hallway), try to zig-zag IRREGULARLY (pilots call that jinking), not following any particular pattern.
 This goes hand in hand with E, below.

 E: EXPLOSIVE movement off the X–YOU MUST MOVE NOW, especially if you are close, as you most likely will be when you are ambushed.
 You don’t have to run directly away; you just need to get off the X, since all bullets are sent to your last known address.
 This movement must be “explosive;” not a saunter, walk, or a jog.
 Drop down into the sprinter’s blocks (we call that a Pekiti takeoff) and MOVE.